 I am not saying we shouldn't give gifts to our loved ones.
 A thoughtfully chosen gift is one way to show you care about someone.
 But it's only one possible way to express love.
 If we subscribe to the theory that there are five Love Languages, then we might consider that a focus on gift-giving causes us to undervalue the other four.
 In fact, maybe we shop more and amass too much stuff because we're trying (unsuccessfully) to fill that gap.

-- Acts of service (doing chores for another, noticing a need and meeting it without being asked, dropping a grudge and making the first move toward resolving a dispute, etc.)
+This involves doing chores for another, noticing a need and meeting it without being asked, dropping a grudge and making the first move toward resolving a dispute, etc.

-- Words of affirmation (sincere compliments, saying "I love you" and "Thank you," giving encouragement, speaking positively instead of complaining, etc.)
+This includes sincere compliments, saying "I love you" and "Thank you," giving encouragement, speaking positively instead of complaining, etc.

-- Physical touch (hugs, kisses, hand holding, pats, fist bumps, neck rubs, etc.)
+Naturally this includes hugs, kisses, hand holding, pats, fist bumps, neck rubs, and more!